Deploy an Astro site

 Select the new GitHub repository that you created and, in the Set up builds and deployments section, provide the following information:

 Optionally, you can customize the Project name field.
 It defaults to the GitHub repository’s name, but it does not need to match.
 The Project name value is assigned as your

-After completing configuration, click the Save and Deploy button.
+After completing configuration, select Save and Deploy.

 You will see your first deploy pipeline in progress.
 Pages installs all dependencies and builds the project as specified.